Lines of Credit

 Think twice before clicking on links or downloading attachments.
 They may contain viruses or spyware that could damage your computer or steal your personal information – including your online passwords and account numbers.
 Some messages may “spoof,” or copy the email addresses of friends to fool you into thinking that they’re from them.
 Don’t click on links or download attachments in emails from strangers, and if you get an unexpected message from someone whose address you recognize, check with them directly before clicking on links or attachments.
 A spam filter can help reduce the number of unwanted emails you get.
 Anti-virus software, which scans incoming messages for troublesome files, and anti-spyware software, which looks for programs that have been installed on your computer and track your online activities without your knowledge, can protect you from online identity theft.
 Firewalls prevent hackers and unauthorized communications from entering your computer.

-Agreements & disclosures
+Agreements and disclosures

-Consumer Online Banking Agreement and Disclosure
+Consumer Online Banking Agreement and Disclosure (.pdf)

 Consent to Electronic Communication (.pdf)

-Mobile Deposit Services Agreement (.pdf)
+Mobile Deposit Service Agreement (.pdf)